How to Identify and Stop Weight Loss in Long-Term Care

 In some instances, care team members may input a false weight or no weight at all if there are time constraints or out of carelessness.

-Collectively, these issues can prevent the early identification of unplanned weight loss or draw unnecessary attention from state surveyors in instances if weights are recorded inaccurately or falsified.
+Collectively, these issues can prevent the early identification of unplanned weight loss or draw unnecessary attention from state surveyors in instances where weights are recorded inaccurately or falsified.

 As such, always request a reweigh if you believe a weight is inaccurate and discuss the importance of obtaining accurate and timely weights with other members of the interdisciplinary health care team.